YASHGOEL-CODE/project2/README.md

 # New Project
-This project was created for local system created by yash goel
+This project was created for local system.
+Created by Yash Goel